lammps/lammps/doc/src/Build_extras.rst

       LAMMPS.
 No additional settings are normally needed besides ``-D PKG_LEPTON=yes``.

+      On x86 hardware the Lepton library will also include a just-in-time compiler for faster execution.
+This is auto detected but can be explicitly disabled by setting ``-D LEPTON_ENABLE_JIT=no`` (or enabled by setting it to yes).

    .. tab:: Traditional make

       Before building LAMMPS, one must build the Lepton library in lib/lepton.